DamRsn/NeuralNote/README.md

 Due to [a known issue](https://github.com/DamRsn/NeuralNote/issues/21), if you're not using Visual Studio 2022 (MSVC
 version: 19.35.x, check `cl` output), then you'll need to manually build onnxruntime.lib like so:

-1. Ensure you have Python installed; if not, download at https://www.python.org/downloads/windows/
+1. Ensure you have Python installed; if not, download at https://www.python.org/downloads/windows/ (this does not currently work with Python 3.11, prefer Python 3.10).

 2. Execute each of the following lines in a command prompt: